 We or the Client may terminate the Contract on notice to the other party if the other party materially breaches the Contract or these Client Terms and such breach is not cured within ten (10) days after the non-breaching party provides notice of the breach.
 We may terminate the Contract immediately on notice to the Client if We reasonably believe that the Services are being used by the Client in violation of applicable law.

 Effect of Termination

-Upon any termination for cause by the Client, We will refund the Client any prepaid fees covering the term of all subscriptions after the effective date of termination.
-Upon any termination for cause by Us, the Client will pay any unpaid fees covering the remainder of the term of those subscriptions after the effective date of termination.
+Upon any termination for cause by the Client, we will refund the Client any prepaid fees covering the term of all membership subscriptions after the effective date of termination.
+Upon any termination for cause by Us, the Client will pay any unpaid fees covering the remainder of the term of those subscriptions, coaching, or certification programs after the effective date of termination.
 In no event will any termination relieve the Client of the obligation to pay any fees payable to Us for the period prior to the effective date of termination.
 If a Client becomes a paid member of MSU there will be no refund provided once the Client has accessed the video resource library.
-No refunds will be provided to any Client for coaching services once the Client has accessed digital and written course content and attended their first coaching session with a certified coach.
+No refunds will be provided to any Client for coaching services or for those who participate in certification programs once the Client has accessed digital and written course content and attended their first coaching session or class session with a certified coach.

 Disclaimer of Warranties